PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

   We are a non-profit organisation that depends on the commitment of many incredible volunteers – people who truly make a difference.
 support_as:
-  - header: As a Job-Coach
+  - header: As a Job Coach
     text: >-
       Our participants need more than technical knowledge in order to achieve the goal of a successful integration in the labour market.
 That’s why our program includes coaching during the internship phase.
-Each participant is accompanied by one volunteer Job-Coach.
+Each participant is accompanied by one volunteer Job Coach.

       ###### WHAT TO EXPECT